A Convincing Bargain

 ‘Why?….
 Why them?
 What do they have to do with anything?’
 The offer was solid but he needed to understand the this strange variable.

 ‘I’m sorry Mikhail but I can’t tell you anything about that and I don’t want you to think any more about that.
 The safety of this town is of the utmost importance and their exit won’t hinder it.
-I’ll ensure their security outside and make sure that they are under the best care.
-They have an important role out in the world that they can’t fulfill by living here.
+I’ll take care of their safety outside and make sure that they are under the best care.
+They have an important role out in the world that they can’t fulfil by living here.
 I know you have a lot of questions but I am not at the liberty of answering them.’
 He sat back down in his seat and rubbed both his hands on his face while considering his options.

 ‘I know it’s a lot to ask.
 Entrusting something so valuable to a thief like me is an enormous gamble but you know my history and you know I have enough reasons to protect the soul.’